Exhall, Stratford-on-Avon: History

 Exhall is known as one of the "Shakespeare villages".
 William Shakespeare is said to have joined a party of Stratford folk which set itself to outdrink a drinking club at Bidford-on-Avon, and as a result of his labours in that regard to have fallen asleep under the crab tree of which a descendant is still called Shakespeare's tree.
 When morning dawned his friends wished to renew the encounter but he wisely said "No I have drunk with Piping Pebworth, Dancing Marston, Haunted Hillboro’, Hungry Grafton, Dodging Exhall, Papist Wixford, Beggarly Broom and Drunken Bidford' and so, presumably, I will drink no more."
 The story is said to date from the 17th century but of its truth or of any connection of the story or the verse to Shakespeare there is no evidence.
 The nickname "Dodging Exhall" may have arisen from the fact that the village was not, at any rate in the 18th century, directly approachable either from Alcester or Stratford.

 Exhall is first mentioned in the grant by Ceolred of Mercia to Evesham Abbey in 710.
 It also appears in the list of manors acquired by Abbot Ethelwig and the estates for which William I directed Bishop Wulfstan to give the abbot protection, but it was among the manors seized by Bishop Odo of Bayeux after Ethelwig's death in 1077, being then assessed at 2 hides.
 By 1086, it is recorded in the Domesday Book as part of the lands of William son of Courbucion; who was appointed Sheriff of Warwick soon after 1086; where it reads, "In Ferncombe Hundred, Thorkell holds 1 1/2 hides in Ecleshelle (Exhall).
 Land for 1 plough.
 2 smallholders.
 Meadow, 10 acres.
 The value was 10s now 5s.
 Swein held it freely before 1066."

 Governance

-Exhall is part of the Bardon ward of Stratford-on-Avon District Council, represented by Councillor Valerie Hobbs, Conservative Party.
+Exhall is part of the Salford Priors and Alcester Rural ward of Stratford-on-Avon District Council, represented by Councillor Ashley Jones, Reform UK.
 Nationally it is part of Stratford-on-Avon parliamentary constituency.
 Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.